 Earthdata Login is a single sign-on solution for all Earth Observing System Data and Information System (EOSDIS) system components and data services, providing a single mechanism for user registration and profile management.
-Earthdata login also helps the EOSDIS program better understand the usage of EOSDIS services to improve user experience through customization of tools and improvement of services.
+Earthdata login also helps EOSDIS better understand the usage of EOSDIS services to improve user experience through customization of tools and improvement of services.
 EOSDIS data are openly available to all and free of charge except where governed by international agreements.

 The key objectives of Earthdata Login are:

-- For the Earth Science Data and Information Systems (ESDIS) Project: to enable better management of EOSDIS through better understanding of end users.
+- For NASA's Earth Science Data and Information Systems (ESDIS) Project: to enable better management of EOSDIS through better understanding of end users.
 Earthdata Login does this by collecting data access metrics on users based on information provided by them in their profiles.

 - For users: to support a number of EOSDIS enterprise-level features including single sign-on, being able to receive news/notifications on data and services, and (in the future) greater support for customizable interfaces, context awareness, saved preferences, and more.